-- i.
-This section should describe the extent of challenges with the ICAAP.
-It should also include any testing of the ICAAP during the period and provide details on the review and approval process. - ii.
-Details of the reliance placed on group ICAAPs and the rationale, or inputs obtained from an external reviewer or internal audit should be referred to in this section.
-Relevant copies of such reports should be attached.
+- i. describe the extent of challenges with the ICAAP.
+It should also include any testing of the ICAAP during the period and provide details on the review and approval process; - ii. detail the reliance placed on group ICAAPs and the rationale or inputs obtained from an external reviewer or internal audit.
+Relevant copies of such external or internal reports should be attached.